 If the operation of a provision or amendment of the compiled law is affected by an application, saving or transitional provision that is not included in this compilation, details are included in the endnotes.

-Editorial changes

-For more information about any editorial changes made in this compilation, see the endnotes.

 Modifications

 If the compiled law is modified by another law, the compiled law operates as modified but the modification does not amend the text of the law.
 Accordingly, this compilation does not show the text of the compiled law as modified.
 For more information on any modifications, see the series page on the Legislation Register for the compiled law.